test-cyr/infra-portfolio/terraform-practice/README.md

 # Terraform EC2 Practice
-This folder contains files to practice using **Terraform** with AWS EC2 The goal was to learn Infrastructure as Code (IaC) by provisioning, managing, and destroying an EC2 instance with Terraform
+This folder contains files to practice using **Terraform** with AWS EC2 The goal was to learn Infrastructure as Code (IaC) by provisioning, managing, and destroying an EC2 instance, and automatically installing Nginx as a web server

 ## What I practiced
 - Installing and configuring Terraform